terminusdb/terminusdb-tutorials/getting_started/javascript-client/lesson_2.md

 const csv = require("fast-csv");
 ```

-Also we need to import `WOQLClient` which is the client that communitcate with the TerminusDB/ TerminusX:
+Also we need to import `WOQLClient` which is the client that communitcate with the TerminusDB/ TerminusCMS:

 ```javascript
 const TerminusClient = require("@terminusdb/terminusdb-client");